KevinDepedri/Automated-Planning/README.md

 sudo apt-get python3-pip
 ```

 In this guide the root path used in all the bash code is `/mnt/c/Users/you_user/your_workspace/`.
-This is the path that need to be used in WSL to reach the file present in the directories which are normally accessible in windows.
-If you are following this guide using a native Linux OS then sobstitute these paths with the correct path for you.
+This is the path that need to be used in WSL to reach the file present in the directories which are normally accessible in windows (since windows is seen as a mounted device in the linux subsystem).
+If you are following this guide using a native Linux OS then sobstitute these paths with the path correct for you.

 ****
 # Installing the planners